nisch100/Reinforcement_Learning/p2_continuous-control/README.md

  2.)ddpg.py  -> The file contains the algorithm which is built off of Replay buffer method\
  3.)Continuous_Control.ipynb -> The notebook contains the information required to train the model using the above two files\
  4.)Continuous_Control_Report.ipynb -> Includes a jupyter writeup on what each segment of the code is doing\
+ 5.)Actor.pth -> Stores the weights for the actor network that were tunes as the agent learned\
+ 6.)Critic.pth -> Stores the weights for the critic network that were tunes as the agent learned

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the code `Continuous_Control.ipynb` to get started with training the own agent!
+Additonally to understand what is being done, consider using the **Continuous_Control_Report.ipynb**